eventbrite/eventbrite-sdk-javascript/docs/README.md

 ## Configuring a SDK object

-In order to make requests, we need to configure the SDK object.
+In order to make requests, you need to configure the SDK object.

 ```js
 import eventbrite from 'eventbrite';